benlazaro/clouseau-vibecoding/README.md

 - **Filtering** — filter by level, logger, time range, and free-text message search (all columns)
 - **Follow mode** — tail a live file like `tail -f`; survives log rotation without losing existing rows
 - **Detail panel** — inspect the full entry with formatted, syntax-highlighted message; copy the message to clipboard
-- **Formatters & colorizers** — built-in JSON pretty-printer and Monokai-inspired JSON colorizer; toggle or override per-entry from the detail toolbar
+- **Formatters & syntax highlighters** — built-in JSON pretty-printer and Monokai-inspired JSON syntax highlighter; toggle or override per-entry from the detail toolbar
 - **Find bar** — `Ctrl+F` searches all columns across visible rows with `↑`/`↓` navigation
 - **Plugin system** — drop in a JAR to add new parsers, formatters, colorizers, or sources at runtime